Jet4Team/market-data-ingestor/README.md

 ## Contribution rules
 * Use https://github.com/rust-lang/rustfmt
 * Use .editorconfig https://editorconfig.org
-* Install EditorConfig with Package Control and restart Sublime.
+    * Install EditorConfig with Package Control and restart Sublime

+## Local environment
+### Kafka
+* use /kafka/docker-compose.yml
+* run docker-compose up -d in /kafka directory or specify docker-compose file via -f
+* Running kafka-docker on a Mac: Install the Docker Toolbox and set KAFKA_ADVERTISED_HOST_NAME to the IP that is returned by the docker-machine ip command.